cslavenc/isaqb-foundation-summary/docs/designing-software-architectures.md

       further divided into subcomponents which from an implementer's point of view are white boxes.
 As white boxes, their internal details are known to the implementer.
-    - Building blocks can be composed of other building blocks in multiple ways: inheritance allows a child building block to inherit public or protected members of its members, but it leads to stronger coupling.
+    - Building blocks can be composed of other building blocks in multiple ways: inheritance allows a child building block to inherit public or protected members of its parent building block, but it leads to stronger coupling.
       Also, a building block can be a nested class inside another class and lead to even stronger coupling.
 On the other hand, delegation or using dependency injection reduces coupling.
     - Building blocks that fulfill the same purpose together have high cohesion with one another and should be placed under the same package (**weak semantic aggregation**).
 Building blocks that implement the same interface have high cohesiveness and low coupling.
 This offers a semantically stronger form of aggregation.